Reinforcing Higher Order Reasoning in the Classroom

 Intervention(s)

-The intervention utilizes a set of curricular materials designed to enhance various components of analytical thinking in young children.
-Its overarching goal is to accelerate learning and improve efficiency, thereby strengthening fundamental numeracy and literacy skills in early primary school years.
-During the first year, the program focuses on developing abstract reasoning, short-term memory, and analytical categorization skills.
-In the second year, it emphasizes inference and analogy skills.
-Trained teachers were instructed to dedicate at least four hours per week to implementing the materials in regular class hours.
+The intervention utilizes a set of curricular materials designed to enhance various components of higher order reasoning in young children.
+Its overarching goal is to accelerate learning and improve higher order reasoning skills in early primary school years.
+During the first year, the program focuses on developing pattern recognition, working memory, and analytical categorization skills.
+In the second year, it emphasizes analogical reasoning and pattern matching.
+Trained teachers were instructed to dedicate at least four hours per week to implementing the materials in regular class hours, possibly crowding out some core teaching.
 The program implementation has been ongoing since October 2023 and at the end of the 2024-2025 academic year.
+The final endline data collection will take place in April/May 2026.

 Intervention Start Date